How to Write an Executive Summary for Business

 Types of the Executive Summary

 There are various types of executive summaries for various purposes.
+Understanding the different types is the first step toward writing a winning executive summary.
 You can design and implement your own strategy in writing an effective business executive summary.
-In some cases, using an executive summary template can help as a basis or starting point.
+Sometimes, using an executive summary template can help as a basis or starting point.

 Executive summary for a business proposal